Sebagabones/CITS3007Project/README.md

 alias uncrust='find . \( -name "*.cpp" -o -name "*.c" -o -name "*.h" \) -exec uncrustify -c ~/.uncrustify.cfg --no-backup {} +
 ```

-- I have setup a GitHub action that automatically checks to see if there
+- I have setup a Github action that automatically checks to see if there
   is any code that hasn't been formatted with uncrustify when doing a PR
   \- you can either download the zip file it provides on failure which
   has a git patch you can apply, or (tbh, probably easier) you can just